EC (salt) Notes

 EDITING/REVISING

-“EC” is shorthand for Electrical Conductivity, often referred to as just “Conductivity” It is a property of water routinely included in water quality measurements.
+1a.
+Electrical Conductivity (EC) is often referred to as just “Conductivity” It is a property of water routinely included in water quality measurements.
 Along with temperature and oxygen (and usually pH) it is one of the basic variables that is measured with multi-parameter water-quality instruments to characterize “vertical profiles” of lakes.

 Conductivity, in particular specific conductance, is one of the most useful and commonly measured water quality parameters .
 In addition to being the basis of most salinity and total dissolved solids calculations, conductivity is an early indicator of change in a water system.
 Most bodies of water maintain a fairly constant conductivity that can be used as a baseline of comparison to future measurements. – from Fondriest